boxcartenant/L5K-Viewer/README.md

 To use the program, run the L5K Viewer.py, and probably it'll go ahead and open up the windows its supposed to open.
 There's a button in the main window for you to select and open an L5K file.

 This was written using whatever version of python was latest when I installed python a couple of months ago (October 2023).
+It makes use of TKinter.